hyeongyuy/DecisionTree_python/README.md

 # DecisionTree_python
 A decision tree classifier implemented in python.

-This classifier is based on the CART algorithm, which is a binary tree.
+This code is based on the CART algorithm, which is a binary tree.
 You can use gini-index, entropy, and tsallis entropy as a splitting criterion.

 reference :